 About the Author

-Domenic Lopez B.Sc., Exercise Science, is owner and operator of Healthy Moves, a private practice where massage therapy and movement education help you achieve better living.
+Domenic Lopez B.Sc., Certified Clinical Exercise Physiologist and Licensed Massage Therapist, is owner and operator of Healthy Moves, a private practice where massage therapy and movement education help you achieve better living.